 - A simple way to trigger functions like playing a backing track or starting auto-scrolling is to configure Set List Maker to perform these actions when you select a song.

-From the Layouts list, you can select a layout, then tap Edit Details, then tap the desired actions and set them to Song Selection.
+From the Settings > App Control page, you can browse the Actions list, then click the desired actions and set them to Song Selection.
 These actions will then be triggered whether

-you select a song by tapping it in the song list, swiping to change to the next or previous song or using remote control.
+you select a song by tapping it in the song list, swiping to change to the next or previous song or using remote control device.

-- If you want to trigger some actions manually, from your screen, but want an easier trigger than clicking a button, you can set most layout actions to Two-Fingered Tap or Three-Fingered Tap.
-Then you can tap with two or three fingers anywhere in the set list view to trigger these functions.
+- If you want to trigger some actions manually, from your screen, but want an easier trigger than clicking a button, you can set many app actions to Two-Fingered Tap, Three-Fingered Tap, Left Swipe or Right Swipe.
+Then you can use these gestures in the show view to trigger the selected functions.